mglee72/automerge-action/README.md

   repositories.
 Set this option to `true` to automatically delete branches after they have been merged.

+- `MERGE_REQUIRE_STATUSES`: List of extra statuses/checks to require before
+  automerging.
+Protected branches can already require some checks -- this option allows further restricting when _automerges_ may occur.

 The following update options are supported:

 - `UPDATE_LABELS`: The labels that need to be present for a pull request to be